Tinkle: Background

 Anant Pai, the founding editor of the magazine, is known to his readers as Uncle Pai.
 The idea behind starting a comic book series devoted to Indian culture and history came to Pai from a quiz contest aired on Doordarshan in February 1967, in which participants could easily answer questions pertaining to Greek mythology, but were unable to reply to the question "In the Ramayana, who was Rama's mother?"

 Pai left his job at Times of India, and started ACK (Amar Chitra Katha) the same year, with the help of late G.L.
 Mirchandani of IBH, (who also took charge as the command of Tinkle late when it was formed), when most other publishers had rejected the concept.
-Later, he took on the role of writer, editor and publisher.
-The series went on to become a publishing milestone for the Indian comic book scene, selling over 90 million copies of about 440 titles (as per last count until the end of 2008).
+Later, he took on the role of writer, editor, and publisher.
+The series went on to become a publishing milestone for the Indian comic book scene, selling over 90 million copies of about 440 titles (as per the last count until the end of 2008).
 He has also launched the popular series.

-In June 2018, Tinkle Comics reprinted the Original Series in three volumes, with Tinkle stories and features from issue #1 to #18, originally published between December 1980 and April 1982.
+In June 2018, Tinkle Comics reprinted the Original Series in three volumes, with Tinkle stories and features from issues #1 to #18, originally published between December 1980 and April 1982.

 Rajani Thindiath took over as editor-in-chief in 2010 and ran the magazine for a decade before moving on from the role in January 2021.
-During her tenure as editor, she created two brand new series for Tinkle.
-The first was SuperWeirdoes, a series about a set of teenagers with superweird powers, The series encouraged readers to embrace their uniqueness.
+During her tenure as editor, she created two brand-new series for Tinkle.
+The first was SuperWeirdos, a series about a set of teenagers with super-weird powers, The series encouraged readers to embrace their uniqueness.
 The second series she created was YogYodhas, centered on two siblings, Bir and Bala, who are the latest in a long line of yogic warriors who can manifest spirit creatures called praanis.
 These praanis come to their aid in the YogYodhas' fight against evil.
-Rajani was also responsible for opening up different genres within Tinkle; she launched Tinkle superheroes like WingStar and the aforementioned SuperWeirdoes, introduced horror comedy for the first time in the form of Billy the Vampire (and later, Buchki and the Booligans) and created space for a boarding school series as well called NOIS!
+Rajani was also responsible for opening up different genres within Tinkle; she launched Tinkle superheroes like WingStar and the aforementioned SuperWeirdos, introduced horror comedy for the first time in the form of Billy the Vampire (and later, Buchki and the Booligans), and created space for a boarding school series as well called NOIS!

-Popular comics
+Recurring features

-Apart from one-off stories, Tinkle also has regular characters that appear in stand-alone fashion.
-Some of these characters are:
+Apart from one-off stories, Tinkle also has recurring characters whose stories have been compiled into trade paperbacks.